usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### Does title III protect drug addicts who no longer take controlled substances?
 Yes.
-Title III prohibits discrimination against drug addicts based solely on the fact that they previously illegally used controlled substances.Protected individuals include persons who have successfully completed a supervised drug rehabilitation program or have otherwise been rehabilitated successfully and who are not engaging in current illegal use of drugs.
+Title III prohibits discrimination against drug addicts based solely on the fact that they previously illegally used controlled substances.
+Protected individuals include persons who have successfully completed a supervised drug rehabilitation program or have otherwise been rehabilitated successfully and who are not engaging in current illegal use of drugs.
 Additionally, discrimination is prohibited against an individual who is currently participating in a supervised rehabilitation program and is not engaging in